 Income tax season can seem like a nightmare for some businesses but it doesn’t have to.
 With proper tax preparation throughout the year, knowing when and what your business needs to file, and with a little help from an accountant, filing your taxes can be simple.
 Ready to make tax season easy?
 Get in touch today.

 Capital cost allowance (CCA) allows Canadian businesses to annually claim depreciation expenses for capital assets under the Income Tax Act.
 How much CCA you can claim each year depends on when you acquired the property and the CCA class to which it belongs.
 The CRA has assigned classes to particular types of depreciable property, and there are assigned rates for each class.

 All resident corporations have to file a T2 return for every tax year, even if there is no tax payable.
 This includes non-profit organizations, tax-exempt corporations, and inactive corporations.
-Scott Gray, CPA, CMA, and his team can take the headache out of filing your corporate income tax return by either letting us act as your corporate tax accountant or by providing corporate tax services to ensure you file a corporate income tax return that triggers the least amount of corporate tax payable.
+A.M.I.
+CPA Professional Corporation can take the headache out of filing your corporate income tax return by either letting us act as your corporate tax accountant or by providing corporate tax services to ensure you file a corporate income tax return that triggers the least amount of corporate tax payable.